 and justify-content: center

 Using the grid module is very similar to flexbox and also a common technique, especially if you are already using grid in your layout.
-The only difference from the previous technique is the display
+The only difference from the previous technique is that you use display: grid

 Transform centering uses, as the name implies, CSS transforms to center an element.
 It depends on the container element having a position: relative